droud/Pictures/README.md

 # A Simple Picture Collage Screensaver

-This screensaver displays pictures (currently JPEG only) from a folder on your computer in a pleasing format.
+This screensaver displays pictures (JPEG, PNG, BMP, GIF) from a folder on your computer in a pleasing format.
 It is basically a digital photo frame on steroids.

-So far as I'm aware, nothing else is available for Windows that does this type of layout and supports multiple monitors.
-The built-in "Photos" screensaver on Windows 7 is decidedly lacking!
+This is an attempt to make  something better than the built-in "Photos" screensaver on Windows 7, which is decidedly lacking!

 ## Features

 * Easy installation and uninstallation
-* Works on standard and widescreen monitors
-* Works on landscape and portrait monitors
-* Multiple layout grid sizes and image spanning
+* Random layouts and image selection
-* Handles vertical and horizontal images correctly
 * Centers and scales images to avoid black bars
 * Unlimited monitors supported without additional tools
-* Low memory consumption
+* Database backed image dimension cache for fast startup
+* Wallpaper setting mode (use /d switch)

 ## Usage